realsnipc/mern-app/README.md

 # mern-app

-Save up time setting up a mern project 🍃
+Save time setting up your new web appplication 🚀

 ## Server Setup

 #### Dependencies

 - Express.js
 - Mongoose

 #### Dev-Dependencies

 - Nodemon

 Customize `package.json` then hit `npm install` to get all the essential packages.